 With this route, you will leave the Island of Montreal, get a close-up look at two locks on the St. Lawrence Seaway, cycle on islands that were home to the Expo 67 World’s Fair, ride on a real honest-to-goodness Formula One race track, and bike on a narrow strip of land smack in the middle of the St. Lawrence River.

 If you have an e-bike, Montreal landmarks and trails are easy to explore.
 Scooteretti is a trusted electric bike dealership for Montreal.
-Our e-bikes are shipped from our Ottawa Headquarters, and assembled right at your door.
-Make the choice to get out and explore – click here to see our selection of electric bike.
+Our e-bikes are shipped from our Ottawa Headquarters, and ship right at your door 95% assembled.
+Make the choice to get out and explore – click here to see our selection of electric bikes.